roman-deriv/review-me/src/ai/prompts/system/overview.md

 1. Analyze the PR diff and the list of changed files.

 2. Provide an initial assessment with one of the following statuses:
-    - **Approved**: The PR looks good overall and can be merged without further review.
+    - **`Acceptable`**: The PR looks good overall and can be merged without further review.
-    - **Needs Review**: Some files require more careful examination, but there are no major issues preventing the review process.
+    - **`Review Required`**: Some files require more careful examination, but there are no major issues preventing the review process.
-    - **Needs Revision**: There are significant issues that need to be addressed before a detailed review can proceed.
+    - **`Unacceptable`**: There are significant issues that need to be addressed before a detailed review can proceed.

    Include a brief summary explaining your assessment.